COVID-19 information for employees and volunteers

 How will production labs be impacted?

 Convalescent plasma units will be sent to production sites for normal processing.
-Inventory will be segregated to ensure that it is reserved for hospitals participating in the clinical trial.
+Inventory will be segregated to ensure that it is reserved for hospitals participating in the clinical trials.

 The team at our Blood4Research Facility in Vancouver, which is part of our Centre for Innovation, will work with distribution sites to ensure that all convalescent plasma units are shipped to the proper hospitals.